tejAspire/guess_the_word/README.md

 ## License

-This project is licensed under the Tejas License
+This project is licensed under the Tejas